 Phil Day has been drawing, teaching art and English to high school students, and collaborating with other writers and artists making hand-made books for twenty years.
 He runs his own press in Melbourne (Mountains Brown Press).

 Lost Art is the continuation of a long collaboration between Phil Day and Julian Davies.

 Davies and Day also collaborated on Davies’ novel, Crow Mellow, (2014), which Day illustrated with almost 400 drawings.

 Alan Gould is a multi-award winning novelist, poet and essayist.
 The Seaglass Spiral is his eighth novel.
 Among his previous books, The Lake Woman was shortlisted for the Prime Minister’s Fiction Award 2010.
 The Past Completes Me: Selected Poems 1973-2003, won the Grace Leven Award, 2006.
 He lives in Canberra.

-Meredith McKinney has translated twelve books that include the classics The Pillow Book and Essays in Idleness and several novels by the great early modern novelist Natsume Soseki, all for Penguin Classics.
+Meredith McKinney has translated many books that include the classics The Pillow Book and Essays in Idleness and several novels by the great early modern novelist Natsume Soseki, all for Penguin Classics.
 Meredith has also edited two books of the letters of Judith Wright, and published a co-translated selection of Judith Wright’s poetry in Japanese.
 She is a Visiting Fellow at the Japan Centre, Australian National University, where she teaches translation.

 Tara Mokhtari is a Persian-Australian writer (based both in Melbourne and New York) with a background as a playwright and was co-founder of the award winning Nineteenth Hole Productions.
 Her poems and articles have appeared in various journals, including VLAK, HEAT, and Cordite.
 Anxiety Soup is her first book of poetry.